Monday, January 20, 2025

 The last five in red will be used for walkthroughs and high quality rendering thus if you’re using those you need to pay close attention to the graphics card.

-Note: AutoCAD & Revit is the least hardware demanding of the group in red.
+Note: AutoCAD & Revit are the least hardware demanding of the group.
 If you’re using those software in blue with just AutoCAD you can get away with very cheap laptops as outlined in my AutoCAD post.

 GPU: 4GB vRAM minimum